cameronmathis/SortingAlgorithms/README.md

 * [Contact](#contact)

 ## General info
 This is a project I did in order to practice implementing sorting algorithms in Java.
 In order to run and learn more about each algorithm, navigate to the appropriate algorithm folder.
+You can also follow the setup instructions on this README to run all algorithms at once.

 ## Sorting algorithms
 Implemented: